 - Dress appropriately.
 Heat can cause dehydration which leads to cramping.
 Open the vents on your jacket, use iced gel packs or wet handkerchiefs around your neck and consider a hydration vest or Ventz which allow cool air to flow up your sleeves.
 Meanwhile, cold can cause joint and back pain.
 Dress warmly and consider buying chemically-activated gel heat packs which you can slip up your sleeves, around your neck or into the back of your trousers to ease wrist, neck and lower back pain.

 - Controls.
 Check that your bike levers and pedals are in the best position so that you aren’t straining your wrists or ankles.
 Most levers are adjustable for length and can be rotated on the bars for the best position.
 Most brake and gear shift pedals can also be adjusted so you don’t have to lift, drop or hold your foot on an unusual angle.
+If you suffer from numb hands, consider buying bar-end weights which take the tingle our of the grips.

 - Seat position.
 If your seat is adjustable, consider changing it every couple of hours on a long trip just to change your posture on the bike so you don’t get frozen in the one position.
 You might also find the settings should be different for highway use, carving the canyons and commuting.
 You could also consider a cushion such as an Airhawk which not only adds comfort, but also height.